Incitatous/simple_shell/README.md

     _exit (man 2 _exit)

 Please note, however, that this is a simplified shell and, as such, it does not take into account scripting or complex commands using piping.

+#Example
+Among other commands, simple_shell handles ls, rm, echo, chmod and all the other commands in the /bin.

 NB: This shell follows the Betty [style](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl) and [formatting](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl) guidelines.